kristianmandrup/generator-stenciljs/README.md

 - `git` to add git specific details
 - `readme` to populate readme

+Extend also generates a `bundles.json` file suitable for auto registration (See `component` generator - currently disabled)

-Any of the generators can be used stand-alone.
+Any of these generators can be used stand-alone.

 ### Boilerplate project generator